Election Equipment Certification

 M. Election Demonstration

-The Cuyahoga County Board of Elections hosted a Voting Equipment and Tabulation System Election Demonstration with three certified voting tabulation systems vendors in continuation of the ongoing voting equipment and tabulation system acquisition process.
+On May 27, 2021 the Cuyahoga County Board of Elections hosted a Voting Equipment and Tabulation System Election Demonstration with three certified voting tabulation systems vendors.

 The Board received valuable responses from the attendees, giving a full perspective of both the voter’s and the Election Day worker’s experience with each vendor’s equipment.
 The demonstration also served as an opportunity for Board’s staff to gain further insight on the technical capabilities of the equipment.

 N. Final Staff Recommendation to the Board of Elections

 The Board of Elections staff intends to provide a final recommendation to the Board by late Summer 2021.

 O. Procurement and Implementation